holdenSK/CheatSheets/README.md

 > **NOTE**: This repo is best used by placing a bookmark in your address bar.

-This is a collection of cheat sheets that @JoshuaEstest has compiled over the years that he put together while learning various tools.
+This is a collection of cheat sheets that @JoshuaEstes has compiled over the years that he put together while learning various tools.
 They contain some good information and a few gems that he has learned along the way.
 Feel free to contribute.